Vue sur Candes Saint MartinCandes Saint Martin Credit Jc Coutand Meheut 2027 5

 A little history Old river port and the village of Saint Martin

 At the confluence of the Loire and Vienne rivers, the village of Candes-Saint-Martin naturally developed as a river port.
-During its heyday in the 19th century, Touraine wines, poires tapées (pears) and also cut stone passed through here.
+During its heyday in the 19th century, Touraine wines, pears and cut stone were all shipped here.

-He became a hermit, then bishop of Tours (where he founded what is now Marmoutier Abbey), but it was in Candes-Saint-Martin that he died on 8 November 397.
-The people of Tours then loaded his remains onto a gabare, to transport them to the Tours basilica.
-According to legend, as the boat passed by, flowers began to bloom on the banks, in the middle of autumn: it was the “summer of Saint-Martin”!
+After becoming a hermit and then Bishop of Tours (where he founded what is now Marmoutier Abbey), he died in Candes-Saint-Martin on 8 November 397.
+The people of Tours then loaded his remains onto a gabare and transported them to the Tours basilica.
+According to legend, as the boat passed by, flowers began to bloom on the banks in the middle of autumn: it was the ” summer of Saint Martin “!